 The City has continued to grow since the last Facility Upgrade started in 2005.
 The City's population is projected to increase from a current population of 33,966 to 40,948 in 2030.

-Many of the installations from the 2005 Facility Upgrade are in good condition.
-The 2019 upgrades will include deferred projects from 2005 as well as new additions to the Plant to better serve the growing City population and meet new phosphorous requirements set by the DNR.
+The upgrades, slated for completion in 2022 will include deferred projects from 2005 as well as new additions to the Plant to better serve the growing City population and meet new phosphorous requirements set by the DNR.

 About the project

-Many improvements and additions will be made to the plant.
+Many improvements and additions will be made to the plant as seen above in the image.
 A few of these projects are:

 Replacement of existing filtration system

 Addition of two final clarifiers